LieberInstitute/fentanyl_rat_hb_amy/code/README.md

 ## 08. Gene Set Enrichment Analysis (GSEA)

-The enrichment of habenula and amygdala DEGs among rat orthologs of cell type-specific marker genes in human epithalamus and amygdala, respectively, was assessed.
+The enrichment of rat orthologs of cell type-specific marker genes in human epithalamus and amygdala, and mouse habenula, among habenula and amygdala DEGs, was assessed.

-See more details of the human marker sets used and the analysis in [08_GSEA](08_GSEA/).
+See more details of the human and mouse marker sets used and the analysis in [08_GSEA](08_GSEA/).